-We aim to understand quantum dynamics better, to develop new ways of controlling it, and to apply it to future technologies such as the quantum internet and laser-accelerated particle therapy.
+We aim to understand and control quantum systems, and use this to develop important new applications such as the quantum internet and laser-accelerated particle therapy.

 Our collaborative, innovative and dynamic research environment makes it the ideal learning platform for research candidates and honours students.
 Studying with us, you’ll gain access to our state-of-the-art facilities and have the opportunity to work alongside some of Australia’s leading research scientists.

 January 16, 2018

 Bright sparks: How Griffith researchers are using light to build a better supercomputer

 Griffith University researchers are building the next wave of supercomputers.
 Work published in Light: Science and Applications shows a new technique for a quick and reliable characterisation of integrated quantum chips that encode information using light instead of electrical current.
 In collaborat...